paudley/py_qa/SELECTION.md

      pyqa repo or the user supplies `--pyqa-rules`.
    * After activation, the `--only` filter (if present) still prunes the final list back to the explicitly named tools.
+   * When `--only` names a tool that the registry does not provide (after applying aliases/selection tokens), selection aborts immediately and the CLI exits with a fatal error that lists the unknown identifiers.
 4. External tool activation
-   * When `--only` is present, skip eligibility heuristics entirely and honour exactly the requested tool IDs.
+   * When `--only` is present, skip eligibility heuristics entirely and honour exactly the requested tool IDs (failing fast if any identifier is unknown).
    * Otherwise include every tool in the registry that matches the current
      workspace:
      * The registry knows each tool’s `languages`, `file_extensions`, and